johnjosephhorton/texscrap/README.md

 The primary use case is creating image files for inclusion in a presentation or blog post.
 Even if you are using a Beamer class for presentations, it is often useful to include images of tables and equations rather than the actual TeX since the re-sizing options are more flexible.

+It can also read from standard input i.e.,

+    cat "hello world" | texscrap

+which will produce a pdf file called `stdin_file_<seconds from unix epoch>.pdf` in the directory.

 Dependencies
 ------------